vidit-agarwal/Train-Switching/README.md

 :point_right: Indian Railway will get more passengers as their vacant seats are get occupied.

 :point_right: It will also reduce the corruption in some extent as TC can't sell the tickets to people for their own profit.

+# Implementation :

+## Technologies
+ :train: **PHP** - for back end implementation.

+ :train: **MySQL** - for database.

+ :train: **Android SDK** - for android application.

+# Contributers :

+ :train: @jastisriradheshyam

+ :train: @vidit-agarwal

+ :train: @mishraanubhav59